kjiwa/lotus-leaf/README.md

 ### Quick Start

-Use ```run.sh``` to execute an optimized web server with sample data.
+Use ```run.sh``` to execute an optimized web server with an empty in-memory SQLite database.
 This script will download additional dependencies, build the source code, and run the server.

 ```bash
 $ pushd lotus-leaf